Remove Properties and Personal Information: A Misleading Feature!

 Slide Notes; Hidden Slides; Off-Slide Content; (PowerPoint only)

-JPEG Image 28 properties, mostly of Exif data and a few of XMP and IPTC data Most Exif data, including thumbnail and camera & lenses serial numbers; Most XMP & IPTC data; JPEG Comment; Other types of hidden data
+JPEG Image 28 properties, mostly of Exif data and a few of XMP and IPTC data Most Exif data, including thumbnail, that might include sensitive parts of the image that were erased, and camera & lenses serial numbers; Most XMP & IPTC data; JPEG Comment; Other types of hidden data

 TIFF Image Few properties of XMP and IPTC data All Exif data, including thumbnail and camera & lenses serial numbers; (the feature modifies the file in a way that will prevent Exif viewers from showing the Exif data, but it does not truly removes it from the file, and the Exif data can be recovered with a hex editor) Most XMP & IPTC data; Other types of hidden data